Concentration in Arts Administration

 MUS 360 - Classical Style and Beethoven (3 Cr.)

 Note: * MUS 290 is a three-four credit internship in music as an integrative exercise in arts administration.
-With the approval of the department and the adviser in arts administration, the required college wide off-campus experience may be used to satisfy this requirement.
+With the approval of the department and the advisor in arts administration, the required college wide off-campus experience may be used to satisfy this requirement.

 Business Requirements include: